Tun Tun Min

-Tun Tun Min (ထွန်းထွန်းမင်း; born 4 October 1992) is a Burmese Lethwei fighter and former Openweight Lethwei World Champion of Mon descent.
-He is the youngest fighter to ever win the Lethwei Golden Belt, obtaining the title at age 21, and is notable for fighting foreign challengers from outside Myanmar.
+Tun Tun Min (ထွန်းထွန်းမင်း; born 4 October 1992) is a Burmese Lethwei fighter of Mon descent and current Openweight Lethwei World Champion.
+In 2014, he became the youngest fighter to ever win the Lethwei Golden Belt, obtaining the title at age of 21.
+Tun Tun Min is considered Myanmar's top Lethwei fighter and is notable for fighting foreign challengers from outside Myanmar.
+He headlined the biggest combat sport event in Myanmar's history with the Lethwei trilogy fight vs. Dave Leduc (37 million viewers).

 Early life

-Tun Tun Min was born in a remote village of Mon state and is an ethnic Mon and Muslim.
-The Mon are an ethnic group related to the Khmer people of Cambodia.
-The Mon along with other Mon-Khmer groups inhabited Indochina long before the Burmese and Tai people migrated to Indochina.
+Tun Tun Min was born in a remote village of Mon state.
 He is the second eldest son of Lethwei fighter U Tun Tun Zaw and his wife Daw Aye Win.
-Tun Tun Min was introduced to the world of traditional boxing through his grandfather and father, both well-known former boxers in the Mon state.
-At the age of 6 he started training with sandbags and rudimentary equipment that his father had bought him.
+Tun Tun Min was introduced to the world of traditional boxing through his grandfather and father, both well-known former Lethwei fighters in the Mon state.
+At the age of 6, he started training with sandbags and rudimentary equipment that his father had bought him.
 By 4th grade, at the age of 9, he won his first fight at the local elementary school against a rival classmate he didn't get along with.
 They were amateur Lethwei fights fought on the sand and not yet in a ring.

-In 6th grade Tun Tun Min decided to drop out of school to focus exclusively on his boxing career in order to support his family.
+In 6th grade, Tun Tun Min decided to drop out of school to focus exclusively on his fighting career in order to support his family.
 For a short period of time, from 2007 until 2009, he also worked at a pineapple plantation in Thailand to earn more income.
-His boss at the time dared him to fight some Muay Thai boys in the village.
+His boss at the time dared him to fight some Muay Thai boys in the village which he won.
 Although he did beat them, his boss unfortunately denied him to further pursue this venture.
 Upon his return home, Tun Tun Min joined the Mudontha Lethwei Club, founded in 2008 by Saya U Ye Thway, U Thamain Thawdar and Tun Tun Min's father.